confluentinc/schema-registry/docs/schema_registry_tutorial.rst

-Schema Ids in Messages
+Schema IDs in Messages
 ^^^^^^^^^^^^^^^^^^^^^^

 Integration with |sr-long| means that Kafka messages do not need to be written with the entire Avro schema.
 Instead, Kafka messages are written with the schema _id_.
-The producers writing the messages and the consumers reading the messages must be using the same |sr| to get the same understanding of mapping between a schema and schema id.
+The producers writing the messages and the consumers reading the messages must be using the same |sr| to get the same mapping between a schema and schema id.

 In this example, a producer sends the new schema for `Payments` to |sr|.
 |sr| registers this schema `Payments` to the subject `transactions-value`, and returns the schema id of `1` to the producer.
-The producer caches this schema to schema id mapping for subsequent message writes, so it only contacts |sr| on first schema write.
+The producer caches this mapping between the schema and schema id for subsequent message writes, so it only contacts |sr| on the first schema write.
 When a consumer reads this data, it sees the Avro schema id of `1` and sends a schema request to |sr|.
 |sr| retrieves the schema associated to schema id `1`, and returns the schema to the consumer.
-The consumer caches this schema to schema id mapping for subsequent message reads, so it only contacts |sr| on first schema id read.
+The consumer caches this mapping between the schema and schema id for subsequent message reads, so it only contacts |sr| the on first schema id read.

 Auto Schema Registration
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Additionally, by default, client applications automatically register new schemas.
+By default, client applications automatically register new schemas.
 If they produce new messages to a new topic, then they will automatically try to register new schemas.
-This is very convenient in development environments.
-In production, we recommend that client applications do not automatically register new schemas.
+This is very convenient in development environments, but in production environments we recommend that client applications do not automatically register new schemas.
-They can be done outside the client application to provide control over when schemas are registered with |sr-long| and how they evolve.
+Users should register schemas outside of the client application to control when schemas are registered with |sr-long| and how they evolve.

 Within the application, disable automatic schema registration by setting the configuration parameter `auto.register.schemas=false`, as shown in the examples below.